To verify registration status click here.

 Each county clerk and recorder shall provide one or more early voting polling place(s), each of which shall be accessible to persons with disabilities.
 Information regarding early voting availability, locations, and schedules may be obtained by visiting your county website or by contacting your county clerk and recorder's office.

-The next election date is Tuesday, April 4, 2017 (Municipal Election).
-The deadline to register either online on by mail is Monday, March 27, 2017.
+The next election date is Tuesday, November 7, 2017 (Coordinated Election).
+Registrations by mail must be received by Monday, October 30, 2017.
+The deadline for online voter registration is also Monday, October 30, 2017.
 Election Day registration is available.

 Contact your local Board of Elections for more information.